 This tool is used to open communication and improve a process to make needed change.
 Deltas are to be used to improve a process and drive next steps in the work.

 This is a cause analysis tool that helps come to an understanding of the true reason for underperformance and what is preventing stakeholders from reaching success.
 This simple tool is used by picking one identified factor preventing a desired performance outcome and asking, “why” that factor is occurring.
 The answer is recorded and subjected to the same question.
 The process is repeated until the question has been asked five times or the root cause has been found.
 For more information about the 5 Whys Method, visit the MindTools website.

-Survey tool that visually depicts the perceptions of the group.
+This is a survey tool that visually depicts the perceptions of the group.
 This quality tool can be used as a pre-post-assessment to capture participants’ level of understanding of a concept or opinions about an issue.

 Cause analysis tool that assists groups to see the relationships between what is the present state and the desired state and the contributing factors of these differences.
 The “large” bones represent key performance factors that have been identified as relative to the gap between current and desired performances.